Website

 The recommended spark plugs for the Honda GX140 Engine are: NGK BP6ES or BPR6ES or Nippon Denso W20EP-U or W20EPR-U Any decent parts place should be able to cross reference those codes.
 The gap should be set to 0.6 - 0.7 mm.
 Honda also run a website where you can download manuals - click here

 Fleming actually got a nice looking 1980's woman to promote their machine.
 Not like the flat cap brigade in the Powerfab brochure!
 And of course, the obligatory Ford Fiesta in the background.
-The owners of that house aren't going to be too happy when they see what she is about to do to their lawn.
 Note how the machine in the picture has 4 lever control and the ends of the legs are different to mine.
-In fact there are major differences so perhaps it was an early model rushed out for the promotional brochure.
+This is because it was a proto-type used for the promotional brochure for the Royal show that year.

-Click here to see full size PDF of the Fleming marketing literature.
+• Click here to see full size PDF of the black and white Fleming marketing literature

 In Europe, mini tracked excavators are now the norm and machines such as mine are consigned to history.
 It is interesting that in the USA and Canada and a few other places, such machines are still in production.
 I think their manufacturers could learn something from the Fleming's design.
 For example compare the neat hydraulic piping on the Fleming with that on the "ground hawg" (see Homemade Backhoes page for details).
 Pipes hanging off everywhere are just going to get snagged when the machine is working, particularly around trees.
 The metal cover on the Fleming which keeps the rain off the hydraulic pump and spool valves is another advantage and I think the design of the legs and the proper hydraulically operated rear stabiliser is better.
 The more compact the design of the digger the more use it will be.
 Admittedly the Fleming does require a separate skeletal road trailer to be towed on the road.
 My view is that, if you cost in your time, building a machine from scratch is a hard way of getting a digger.
 The welding alone would take forever and would require quite a lot of skill to do properly.
 However, I can also see the satisfaction in building something yourself if you've got the time.